-For the different sampling times, the CTC of tetracyclines and macrolides showed the highest concentration of 36.32 ng/L in February maybe attribute to the tetracyclines can be degraded when exposure to sunlight combine with the weather condition (the water temperature in November and May was higher than in February) also can influence the antibiotics [57,58].
-Compared to other antibiotics, macrolide consumption is more widespread in households to apply to treat specific disease such as pneumonia and bronchitis [59] and the AZM can be used to treat respiratory infections that are more likely to outbreak in winter.
+For the different sampling times, the CTC of tetracyclines and macrolides showed the highest concentration of 36.32 ng/L in February maybe attribute to the tetracyclines can be degraded when exposure to sunlight combine with the weather condition (the water temperature in November and May was higher than in February) also can influence the antibiotics [60,61].
+For the other hand, CTC was the most widely used for humans among TC antibiotics, indicating that the CTC maybe used in quantity in February [33].
+Compared to other antibiotics, macrolide consumption is more widespread in households to apply to treat specific diseases such as pneumonia and bronchitis [62] and the AZM can be used to treat respiratory infections that are more likely to outbreak in winter.
 Overall, the antibiotics detected in May were relatively low than November and February maybe caused by the rainfall.
-However, this concept is inconsistent with a previous finding that more rainfall could increase the absolute abundance of ARGs and MGEs in the river-reservoir system [60].
-This phenomenon may be attributed to that the differences in the characteristics of river, temperature and location between the system and this reservoir.
+However, this concept is inconsistent with a previous finding that more rainfall could increase the absolute abundance of ARGs and MGEs in the river-reservoir system [63].
+This phenomenon may be attributed to the differences in the characteristics of river, temperature and location between the system and this reservoir.

 Conclusion

-In the present study, we investigated the occurrence and distribution of 19 antibiotics, 12 ARGs and intⅠ1 in Qingcaosha Reservoir of Shanghai, China.
+In the present study, we investigated the occurrence and distribution of 19 antibiotics, 12 ARGs and intⅠ1 in the Qingcaosha Reservoir of Shanghai, China.
 The SMX, SMM and PenG were dominant antibiotics residues for their detection frequencies and concentration in this reservoir.
 The sulfonamide resistance genes sul1 and sul2 were the most prevalent and predominant genes in the reservoir.
-Higher total relative abundance of the ARGs were detected in site S8 than those found in other sites and the overall trend of antibiotics in May were relatively lower than November and February.
-Correlation analysis indicated sul1, ermB and mphA had positive correlation with their antibiotics and intⅠ1 was also greatly positively correlated to sul1, sul2, ermB and mphA.
+The higher total relative abundance of the ARGs was detected in site S8 than those found in other sites and the overall trend of antibiotics in May was relatively lower than November and February.
+Correlation analysis indicated sul1, ermB and mphA had a positive correlation with their antibiotics and intⅠ1 was also greatly positively correlated to sul1, sul2, ermB and mphA.
 Due to the reservoirs are the main source of drinking water whether directly or indirectly input, the ARGs pose a serious ecological and human health risk through the horizontal gene transfer in the environment.
 Overall, our results showed an important view to better understand the antibiotics and ARGs in this reservoir and to provide some information for the safety of aquatic environment management.

 Additional Files